paul-j-lucas/cdecl/README.md

 It can be used interactively on a terminal or accept input from either the command line or standard input.

-This version fixes virtually all the deficiencies in earlier versions as well as adds many new features, most notably:
+This codebase fixes virtually all the deficiencies in earlier versions as well as adds many new features, most notably: